mxxct4git/Qlik_ex_textNav/README.md

 # Qlik_ex_textNav
 This is an extension which helps you jump pages you want easily.
 You are free to custom the text style you like in the right panel.

+The reason for developing this extension is that there are two main types of jumps required in the business, text and buttons, and we currently use 2 extensions, but their customization is not very good, so we decide to put the two together.

 ![pic1](https://github.com/mxxt/my_image/blob/master/WechatIMG4.png?raw=true)

 ![pic2](https://github.com/mxxt/my_image/blob/master/WechatIMG5.png?raw=true)